OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 > For information about where the Dialog API is currently supported, see [Dialog API requirement sets](/office/dev/add-ins/reference/requirement-sets/dialog-api-requirement-sets).
 The Dialog API is currently supported for Word, Excel, PowerPoint, and Outlook.

-> A primary scenario for the Dialog APIs is to enable authentication with a resource such as Google or Facebook.
+A primary scenario for the Dialog APIs is to enable authentication with a resource such as Google, Facebook, or Microsoft Graph.
+For more information, see [Authenticate with the Office Dialog API](auth-with-office-dialog-api.md) *after* you are familiar with this article.

 Consider opening a dialog box from a task pane or content add-in or [add-in command](../design/add-in-commands.md) to do the following: